ai-cfia/.github/profile/CONTRIBUTING.md

   * do as many request reviews -> get comments from reviewer -> fix and answer comments -> request reviews as necessary (until you get the reviewer(s) approval
+  * Handling divergent branches -> To maintain a clean and linear project history, we recommend using the rebase approach for integrating changes from the main branch into your branches.
 * update your [Github notification settings with Custom Routing](https://github.com/settings/notifications/custom_routing) from the ai-cfia org to your inspection.gc.ca email